blbadger/blbadger.github.io/aperiodic-inverted.md

 ### Aperiodicity and reversibility

-In conclusion, aperiodic Henon but not logistic maps are practically irreversible, meaning that one cannot compute arbitrary previous values accurately using finite memory.
+In conclusion, aperiodic Henon but not logistic maps are practically reversible for some starting value, meaning that one cannot compute arbitrary previous values accurately using finite memory.

 If future values for the logistic map are difficult to predict, as is the case for aperiodic systems in general, does it come as any surprise that past values are hard to determine as well?
 It is indeed surprising, but why this is requires explanation.